 Monoamine oxidase inhibitors are an extremely potent class of antidepressants that treat depression by preventing the breakdown of serotonin, dopamine, and norepinephrine in the brain, increasing their availability.
 These medications are not used often because of their potential for drug interactions that can lead to problems with blood pressure, as well as the need to avoid foods that contain the amino acid tyramine.
 They also can be highly dangerous if there is an overdose.
-Generally, like most antidepressants, MAOIs should be used for bipolar depression only in combination with a mood stabilizer such as lithium or valproate, to minimize the risk of inducing mania.
+Generally, like most antidepressants, MAOIs should be used for bipolardepression only in combination with a mood stabilizer such as lithium or valproate, to minimize the risk of inducing mania.